-Unless you’ve got 50-plus feet of fiberglass underneath you, you’re not immune.
+Unless you’ve got 50-plus feet of fiberglass underneath you, you’re not immune to stormy weather conditions.
 Run offshore this time of year and sooner or later you’re going to get caught in high winds, big seas or both.
-Large sport-fishing convertibles have the length and beam to handle the slop.
+Large sport-fishing boats in rough seas have the length and beam to handle the slop.
 But small to mid-size vessels are at greater mercy.
 If you slow down and drive accordingly, potentially hazardous situations can be avoided for small boats in rough seas.

-“In the summertime, sooner or later you’re going to have a big line of thunderstorms, 40-knot winds and 6- to 8-foot seas between you and the dock,” explains Marcus Kennedy, a tournament regular on the Yamaha professional tour.
-“Novice boaters don’t realize that and they panic and don’t know what to do.
-But all it takes is common sense in those situations.
+“In the summertime, sooner or later you’re going to have a big line of thunderstorms, 40-knot winds and 6- to 8-foot seas between you and the dock,” explains Marcus Kennedy, a tournament competitor on the Yamaha professional tour.
+“Novice boaters in rough water don’t realize that and they panic and don’t know what to do.
+But all it takes is common sense to drive a boat in rough water.
 If you tack like a sailboat with quartering waves off the bow or stern, you’ll have a better ride and make better time.
 Safety is always paramount.”

 Kennedy, who fishes a Yellowfin 36 center console from Dauphin Island, Alabama, often makes long runs to find fish in adverse seas.
 During a recent out-of-town king mackerel event, he ran 100 miles down Florida’s Gulf Coast to take advantage of calmer nearshore water before angling out to the Dry Tortugas.
 The final southwest track let him run in a favorable trough.

 “You want to plan your route to optimize the boat’s running angle with the sea conditions,” Kennedy says.
 “Avoid a dead-head or beam sea whenever you can because it’s nearly impossible to make any headway.
 During tournaments we partner with another boat and stay in sight or radio contact in case of emergencies.
 And you should always carry twice as much fuel as you think you’ll need.
-Rough water gulps the gas.”
+Boats in rough water and seas gulp the gas.”

 “I never head out if I know I’ll have two rough rides,” he says.
 “Our prevailing summer wind is southwest and I can deal with that one way.
 But I always plan on the possibility of deviating from my course if necessary.
 I’d rather zigzag or return to a different port if it means a smoother, safer ride.”
 Crescitelli runs a Regulator 32 center-console for his offshore charters, and radar is an essential part of its onboard equipment.